nicepkg/aide/website/en/guide/features/ask-ai.md

 - You can control whether to copy the AI command before execution by modifying the [`aide.aiCommandCopyBeforeRun`](../configuration/ai-command-copy-before-run.md) configuration.

+- You can control whether to automatically run the AI command by modifying the [`aide.aiCommandAutoRun`](../configuration/ai-command-auto-run.md) configuration.

 - You can ignore specific files or folders by modifying the [`aide.ignorePatterns`](../configuration/ignore-patterns.md) configuration.

 - You can control whether to ignore files or folders specified in the `.gitignore` file by modifying the [`aide.respectGitIgnore`](../configuration/respect-git-ignore.md) configuration.